 Role of a Docent

-A docent is a trained volunteer museum guide and an essential link between the public and the Museum.
+A docent is a trained, volunteer museum guide and an essential link between the public and the Museum.
 Docents strive to effectively engage visitors of all ages and backgrounds in inclusive and informative conversations about BAM's exhibitions and the Museum's mission.
 Docents give tours, perform gallery duty, and assist in educational programs.
-Articulate, enthusiastic, and knowledgeable, docents are important ambassadors inside and outside of the Museum's walls.
-Speakers of languages other than English are encouraged to apply and share their native language through our World Language tours.
+Articulate, enthusiastic, and knowledgeable docents are important ambassadors inside and outside of the Museum's walls.
+Speakers of language other than English are encouraged to apply and share their native language through our World Language tours.